irfanhakim-as/charts/mika/flex/README.md

      - Using SMB is **required** for Flex services to be able to access media files and downloads they need for their tasks when relying on an external server i.e. Plex or qBittorrent.

-4. Use Ingress for hosting Flex services.
+4. Use Ingress for serving Flex services outside of your network.

    - Enable Ingress for the Flex installation by setting `ingress.enabled: true` in the `values.yaml` file.